cobluestars/QuickRenard/Readme.md

   // Registering a new function called 'childFunction' const childFunction = (message) => {
     console.log("Message from Child Function:", message);
+    // Return the message for the subscribers return message;
   };

   registerFunction('childFunction', childFunction);